giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 ---

 I am a researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/).
-Here is some information about my (admittedly, non-contiguous) professional interests.
+Here is some information about my (not necessarily contiguous) professional interests.

-In recent years, I have been working as a data analyst and consultant, crunching data at the European Data Journalism Network ([EDJNet](https://europeandatajournalism.eu/)), writing code in the R programming language, and working on data visualisation and geographic data analysis.

 For a long time, I have been conducting research on post-Soviet affairs, focusing in particular on de facto states.
 I have been visiting Russia and other post-Soviet countries since 2000, and I speak fluently Russian and Romanian.

+In recent years, I have increasingly been working on structured approaches for analysing online sources in conflict studies and international relations, data collections methods, and related ethical issues.

+I have also been working as a data analyst and consultant, crunching data at the European Data Journalism Network ([EDJNet](https://europeandatajournalism.eu/)), writing code and developing packages in the R programming language, and working on data visualisation and geographic data analysis.

 I occasionally post on my data visualisation blog: [`the codebase`](https://codebase.giorgiocomai.eu/).